s-earnest/s-earnest.github.io/_posts/2024-09-13-Bike-Sharing-System-Prediction.md

 Bike sharing has become a popular transport option in many cities because it is green and convenivent and an essential feeder for other transportation modes such as buses and metro.
 A key challenge to operations is network rebalancing, while facilitating factors include partnership working and inclusive scheme promotion.

+### Task

+- Regression Analysis:
+	- Predication of bike rental count hourly or daily based on the environmental and seasonal settings.
+	- Event and Anomaly Detection:
+		- Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
+		For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
+Some of the important events are identified in.